MarkNuar/Project_SE2/RASD/1Rasd.md

 ## 1.2.
 Scope
 This service is born from the idea that social responsibility on the street can be achieved with the help of everyday citizens.
 Such objective is achievable by giving good-willed people the possibility to record parking violations that they spot on the street, and making them visible to the authorities later.
+To this kind of people, regarded as unregistered users before their subscription to the service, the choice of signing up is given.
+When an unregistered user signs up, he/she will become a registered user, able to login whenever desired.
+A logged in registered user, to employ the functionalities of the system, must have at least a mobile phone with camera and a GPS localization system, otherwise he/she won't be able to use the product.
-This kind of people will be able to compile and send reports of the parking violations, and search for violations in a selected area.
-They will also be able to see their past reports that, if the authority has already judged them as genuine, will be recognized as valid.
+With the minimum requirements satisfied the user will be able to compile and send reports of the parking violations and to search for violations in a selected area.
+Registered users will also be able to see their past reports that, if the authority has already judged them as genuine, will be recognized as valid.
-The authorities will be embodied by the municipal employees and local officers.
-Both of them will be able to extract the reports sent by the users, choosing time, date, area or type of violation.
+The authorities, embodied by the municipal employees and local officers, will be able to retrieve data from the system using any available device in particular both the municipal employees and the local officers will be able to extract the reports sent by the users, choosing time, date, area or type of violation.
 Furthermore they will be able to retrieve statistics derived from the collected data.
 Moreover the municipal employee is able to change the status of an improvement from "not done" to "done".
 The local officer is able to check the validity of a report and eventually utilize the stored data to write tickets for the cars that committed a violation.

 ## 1.3.
 Definitions, Acronyms, Abbreviations
 ### 1.3.1 Definitions
 * Report = Collection of Data that represents a Violation, in particular:
-    * Picture
-    * Date
-    * Time
-    * Position
+    * Picture, a photo of the car that has been found committing a violation.
+    * Date, the date when the picture has been taken.
+    * Time, the hour when the picture has been taken.
+    * Position, the place, formatted using GPS location, of the vehicle that has been found committing a violation.
+* Improvement = a possible road intervention finalized to the development of the road and to achieve a safer environment.
 ### 1.3.2 Acronyms
 * UU = Unregistered User;
 * RU = Registered User;